 Travel Insurance with Personal Property Protection

-Three plans we would recommend for international travelers who are looking to protect their personal property, cover lost luggage, or insure their laptop.
+Three plans we would recommend for international travelers who are looking to protect their personal property, cover lost luggage or their laptop.

 For US citizens, the plan would be RoundTrip Elite which provides up to $2,500 in coverage for your personal items.
 Print the brochure and make sure you understand the full details of what is covered and any associated limitations.

-For Internationals (non-US Citizens), I would suggest Round Trip International which provides up to $2,500 in coverage for personal items or BUPA IHI Travel Insurance Plan which provides coverage for lost baggage up to $2,000 per trip.
+For International Citizens (non-US Citizens), I would suggest Round Trip International which provides up to $2,500 in coverage for personal items or BUPA IHI Travel Insurance Plan which provides coverage for lost baggage up to $2,000 per trip.